Euro 2020: Bundesliga clubs light up in Pride colors | DW | 23.06.2021

 Some of Germany's most famous football stadiums lit up in rainbow colors.

-Berlin's Olympiastadion, the home of Hertha Berlin, was lit up during the Germany-Hungary match.
+Berlin's Olympiastadion, the home of Hertha Berlin, was lit up during the Germany-Hungary match (pictured at top).

-Eintracht Frankfurt's Deutsche Bank Park posted a video on Twitter showing the stadium lit up in solidarity with LGBT+ people.
+Eintracht Frankfurt's Deutsche Bank Park posted a video on Twitter showing the stadium lit up in solidarity with LGBTQ people.

 Volkwagen Arena, the home of VfL Wolfsburg, did likewise.